top of page

 In retrospect, nominating a product owner or primary decision-maker might have sped up the feature prioritization process.

-Maintaining alignment across seven designers (and four disciplines) was not easy
+Maintaining alignment across seven designers, four disciplines, and three feature teams was not easy.

-Establishing and sticking to routines was the key to create structure from chaos.
+Establishing and sticking to routines within our teams and across the intern group was the key to create structure from chaos.

 bottom of page